The Chef

 "I wanted to bring the food I grew up eating to a city that hadn't seen much of it… not just South Indian food.
 I wanted to focus on Kerala.
 The real thing."

-Today, Chef Panicker leads three distinctive restaurants, each a love letter to the regional cuisines of India — earning national recognition along the way, including a 2025 James Beard Award Semi-Finalist nomination.
+Today, Chef Panicker leads three distinctive restaurants, each a love letter to the regional cuisines of India — earning national recognition along the way, including a 2025 James Beard Award Semifinalist nomination for Best Chef.